 Fast and free shipping is becoming a table stakes issue for shoppers.
 With Amazon spoiling consumers and getting them accustomed to 2-day shipping, competitors have scrambled to keep up with shoppers’ heightened expectations.
 In fact, NRF recently reported that 47 percent of shoppers decide not to complete their purchase if they don’t qualify for free shipping.

 Retailers that implement an effective unified commerce business model will be able to leverage their assets to meet customer expectations.
 Take Best Buy, for example.
-They ship products from the nearest store, if they don’t happen to have a warehouse within a reasonable distance.
+They ship products from the nearest store if they don’t happen to have a warehouse within a reasonable distance.
 There’s no reason to make shoppers wait and, in turn, discourage their purchases.
 Instead, savvy retailers are able to differentiate themselves from competitors by using all of their stock to their advantage.
 And that leads me to the second point of differentiation.

 2. Stock Levels

 A unified commerce retailer never has to be out of stock.
-While a pure play retailer may state “out of stock” on their website, retailers with integrated selling channels has the opportunity to tell the shopper that it is in-stock at a store not too far from their home.
+While a pure-play retailer may state “out of stock” on their website, retailers with integrated selling channels have the opportunity to tell the shopper that it is in-stock at a store not too far from their home.
 Knowing where a repeat customer typically shops can provide them with alternative options and save that sale.
 When channels work together, there is no way to be out of stock.
 As long as a store or warehouse within the network has what the customer is looking for, it can easily be shipped or put on hold for pick up.

 3. Personalized Promotions